jay8park/mahjong/README.md

   - data: pID (string), name (string), room (string) -- player ID, player name, room name
   - descr: remove the stolen tile from player's hand and return it to discard pile -- any player may now steal the discarded tile again
   - call to client: display tiles
+- win
+  - data: pId (string), name (string), room (string)
+  - descr: checks if total tile count it at least 14 for potential win, and returns message to client
+  - call to client: won, message

 Helper Functions
  - createRoom